trzy/Supermodel/Docs/README.txt

 =====================================

 All valid command line settings are listed here, ordered by category.
-Defaults are given under the assumption that they also have not been changed in the configuration file.
+Defaults are given under the assumption that they have not been changed in the configuration file.

 Square brackets ('[' and ']') indicate optional parameters.
 Angled brackets